robocup-junior/erebus-document/content/en/docs/Rules/_index.md

 official rules can be found [here](https://junior.robocup.org/wp-content/uploads/2020Rules/final_2020rules/RescueSim-Webot-DemosimulationRules-071920.pdf).

+> *would be nice to embed the pdf of the rules directly for example using: https://github.com/anvithks/hugo-embed-pdf-shortcode if that's possible*

 We summarise some of the key rules below.

+> *Update according to final rules*

 ## The Maze Based Simulation Environment
 ![](rules1.png)